 Push the same content to all screens by using the clear toggle button on the instructor's console.
 Audio is adjusted through the computer's volume controls by clicking on the small speaker image in the taskbar at the bottom right of the laptop screen.
 Alternatively, there are physical buttons on the right hand side of the laptop beside the keyboard.†

 There is a DVD player in all† of the laptops which is accessible by pressing the raised button under the right front edge of the computer.

-Active Learning Classrooms have video conferencing cameras and microphones integrated into the design and they can be used to connect with guest lecturers, remote classrooms, and can be used to record presentations.
+This Active Learning Classroom has a video conferencing camera and microphones integrated into the design and they can be used to connect with guest lecturers, remote classrooms, and can be used to record presentations.

 From the laptop start menu, boot "Cisco Jabber".
 There is a flat silver Logitech remote control which adjusts the position and zoom of the camera.
 Please point the remote control directly at the camera.
 It is often advantageous to book an ITS technician to help with video conference set-up, and you can contact firstname.lastname@example.org† in advance of your class or meeting.

 Skype is installed on all Active Learnign Classroom laptops and leverages each computer's microphone and camera.
 The instrutor's console uses the laptop and integrated microphones which allows for the best quality and audio in the classroom.

 If you are experiencing audio problems, please be aware of and check the following volume controls: